dhruvdoshi1811/microloan-management-platform/README.md

 ## What a microloan is

-A microloan is a small, short-tenure loan, usually a few thousand to a few lakh rupees, paid back over a handful of months in fixed EMIs (equated monthly installments).
+A microloan is a small, short-tenure loan, usually a few thousand to a few hundred thousand dollars, paid back over a handful of months in fixed EMIs (equated monthly installments).
 Compared to a regular bank loan, the amounts are smaller and the underwriting is lighter: instead of a formal credit bureau check, a lender defines simple eligibility rules (income, requested